A stand-alone or series integrating the creative arts to build stress management skills.

 Joan has many offerings in this area from one-hour lunch and learns seminars to ongoing classes.
 She has years of experience in the field of compassion fatigue and providing workshops on creative self-care.

-A ground-breaking method of personal, family, project, and organizational planning.
-This playful approach to making dreams come true applies imagination to the "real world.
+This playful approach to making dreams come true applies imagination to the "real world".

 Everyday decisions we make from how we spend our leisure time to who our are friends take us deeper into our own story and every decision can affect its outcome.
 We are in the process of creating ourselves a moment to moment, day by day.